Achille Polonara: Player profile

-A left handed stretch four, his athleticism is his primary strength.
-He's an explosive and energetic player, who's quick and has a great vertical leap, the latter of which has seen him colloquially nicknamed “PolonAir”.

 Rebounding is his statistical strength on both ends of the court, using his instincts and speed to surprise opponents.

-In attack he's tough to defend as he can operate on the perimeter, where he's able to beat bigger and slower defenders with a fast first-step or punish loose marking with his jump shot.
-His great wingspan makes him even more potent, whilst he's also effective and smooth on the floor where he can cover ground quickly.

-On the defensive side, besides rebounding, he's a great shot blocker thanks to his good timing and balance and also a good pick and roll defender who can switch with the guards thanks to his lateral speed and wingspan.
+In attack, he is capable of operating on the perimeter, where his speed allows him to beat larger defenders or score from mid-range.
+His wingspan contributes to his offensive effectiveness, and he is also mobile on the floor.
+Defensively, he is an active rebounder and shot blocker, with good timing.
+His lateral speed and wingspan allow him to defend pick and roll situations and switch onto guards.

 A mayor negative is his lanky frame, it can see him struggle defending against inside players or muscular guards, in offense it also limits his post move when he's back to the basket, making him an imperfect fit for the 4 position.

 For the 3 position, he lacks safe ball-handling on the dribble and needs to develop his shooting options to be a better fit and develop from his Tweener status.

-However, he has regularly been noted for his work ethic and determination, helping him improve year on year to add a solid three pointer and the ability to score in traffic to his offensive repertoire, for future development he identifies defensive concentration, 1vs.1 play, especially with the right hand, and better three point shooting as priorities.
+However, he has regularly been noted for his work ethic and determination.
+For future development, he identifies defensive concentration, 1 vs 1 play, and better three point shooting as priorities.